lambduli/lambdas/README.md

 ### Commands:
 - `:step` for the next step of the evaluation
+- `:type` for type annotation of the current expression
+- `:isnormal` for checking if the expression is in the normal form
+- `:applyto` for adding an argument to the current expression
 - `:normalize` for the evaluation until the normal form is reached
 - `:new` for inputting different expression
 - `:bye` for exiting the program